 Cons

-• Industry tunnel-vision will make selling to new use cases difficult
+• Tunnel vision will make selling to new verticals difficult

 • Companies are not distributed equally across geographies

-• Layering multiple segments may result in too few accounts for a given salesperson to support themselves
+• Layering multiple dimensions (like geography and vertical accounts) may result in too few accounts for a given salesperson to support themselves

 There are a few reasons people may consider aligning territories by company size: